geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 And yeah, I'm definitely interested in those shape.

 ##### **Chenyu** [[00:47:44](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2864)]
 Not being cached properly.
-And basically, at this point, you are the Onyx expert.
+And basically, at this point, you are the ONNX expert.
 So you know much more about what's not done.
 And we definitely want to support those.
 The ones I can think of is the symbolic shape.
 And the if op to support the commas new big model.
 So I think you are on the progress now.
 So let's make a release.
 And we will have a follow up once we fix more issue.
-And speaking of Onyx specifically, so when I was in San Diego, I was promoting TinyGrid to commas new people to have them try.
-We use TinyGrid more.
+And speaking of ONNX specifically, so when I was in San Diego, I was promoting TinyGrad to commas new people to have them try.
+We use TinyGrad more.
 And I also ask them to open issues.
-So the ones I tag you into is one of the issue that they start to use Onyx.
+So the ones I tag you into is one of the issue that they start to use ONNX.
 Then see there is a difference between.
-Any grass implementation and Onyx runtime.
+Any grass implementation and ONNX runtime.
 In terms of output.
 So I think having a workflow.
 Or a tool slash like and like show where.
 Any greatest making.
 Is generating different output be very useful.
-Now we want more people to use our Onyx.
+Now we want more people to use our ONNX.
 I would.
 I can probably sponsor a bounty.
 If you get the tools in and we can use.
 That tools to fix less specific.
-Issue that running an Onyx model on CUDA.
+Issue that running an ONNX model on CUDA.
 Like produce different results than GPU.

 ##### **Geohot** [[00:49:23](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2963)]
 I think that would be a nice tool and workflow to have.
-Otherwise good job on Onyx.
+Otherwise good job on ONNX.
 Yeah.
-I will post more in the Onyx channel after the meeting.
+I will post more in the ONNX channel after the meeting.

 ##### **Chenyu** [[00:49:48](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2988)]
 With that said.
 Move on to other bounties.
 I see who you want to say something about.
 Training stable diffusion.